JalajShuklaSS/Histogram_Filter/README.md

-# Histogram_Filter and Particle Based Fliter for SLAM
+# Particle Based Filter for SLAM

 The project is ongoing and would be published soon.